 Salvation Army – Napa and Sonoma – offers a wide variety of relief services.
 This website can locate nearby branches by a zip code search.

-County of Sonoma Economic Development Board: Fire Recovery Business Resources – A very useful list of resources and services for businesses, self-employed, employees, and employers.
+Sonoma County Economic Development Board: Business Recovery Resources – A list of resources and services for businesses, self-employed, employees, and employers.